BioJulia/BioSequences.jl/docs/src/counting.md

 end
 ```

-This function can be more efficient implemented by exploiting the internal
+This function can be more efficiently implemented by exploiting the internal
-data encoding of certain biosequences.
+data layout of certain biosequences.
 Therefore, Julia provides optimised methods for `Base.count`, such that `count_Ns`
 above can be more efficiently expressed `count(==(DNA_N), seq)`.